djndl1/CSNotes/os/concepts/memory_management.md

 - caching bit: whether caching is disabled for this page.
 Important for pages that map onto device registers rather than memory.

-The major issue in any paging system is
+The major issues in any paging system are

 1. the mapping must be fast;